Santo Christo de Castello

-First and last voyage
+Maiden voyage

-The Genoese galleon Santo Christo de Castello was sailing from Amsterdam to Genoa under Captain Lorenzo Vivano when it was wrecked.
+The Genoese galleon Santo Christo de Castello was sailing from Amsterdam to Genoa under Captain Lorenzo Viviano when it was wrecked.

 The ship was armed with 48 guns, some of which were bronze.

 She carried cloth, spices and a general cargo, including "piggs" of lead.

 This was the ship's maiden voyage.

 Wreck

 The Santo Christo de Costello was wrecked in a gale in October 1667 near the Lizard of Cornwall, England "between the growing and flowing back of the sea".

 The vessel took shelter from gales in Mount's Bay on 5 October 1667.

 After lying at anchor for two days, on 7 October 1667 it was driven ashore at Mullion Cove.

 Most of the 120 people on board escaped in the ship's boats, but 25 were drowned.

 Probably the ship sheltered too close to the cliffs and was caught when the wind shifted direction.

 A document in Latin from shortly after the wreck authorizes the public sale by auction of what remained of the Sanctus Christus de Castello including her tackle and equipment, anchors, guns and ropes, goods, property, merchandise or objects of trade.